 Victorian College for the Deaf staff are dedicated to helping students successfully complete their studies, offering feedback and support well beyond expected levels.
 Utilising this support, as well as establishing and maintaining excellent work practices, will set students up for success.

-The college offers multiple study options, including VCAL, VET and VCE subjects, an ASDAN program, and tailored support for transitions into work and further study.
-Some Year 10 students may be accepted into a bridging class as a Year 10 PreCAL or PreASDAN student.
+The college offers multiple study options, including VCAL, VET and VCE subjects, VPC/VPC-modified program, and tailored support for transitions into work and further study.
+Some Year 10 students may be accepted into a bridging class as a Year 10 PreCAL or Pre-VPC student.
 They will participate in Senior Year programs with other Year 11-12 students.
 This will be a case by case consideration for each Year 9 student as they transition into Year 10 in the following year.

 Developing skills for the workplace